LarsRabe/MyPrivacyPolicy/README.md

 # PrivacyFooter
-Custom Privacy Statement for webtrees
+Custom Privacy Statement for webtrees in dutch

+TBD make translations for German and English